Exclusive: Jimmy Kibble, CEO & Founder of Beyond Sports, LLC | National Scouting Combine

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let mw know what you’ve been up to since you retired from football?
+First, can you let us know what you have been up to since your playing days?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail